kiali/kiali.io/content/en/docs/Features/ambient.md

 ![ztunnel graph](/images/documentation/features/ambient/ztunnel-graph.png)

 The following _bookinfo_ namespace is in Ambient Mesh with a waypoint proxy enabled.
-Therefore, the telemetry is reported from ztunnel and from the Waypoint, resulting in double edges connecting different nodes:
+Therefore, the telemetry is reported from ztunnel and from the Waypoint, resulting in double edges connecting different nodes (Note that the Graph page toolbar offers a `Traffic` menu, letting you be selective about the protocols shown):

 ![Ambient Telemetry](/images/documentation/features/ambient/ambient-telemetry.png)